ThomasLbrs/Projects/README.md

 # 🧠 AI-Powered Projects

-This page showcases four AI-based projects I developed to explore how machine learning can enhance UX analysis, visual search, and user behavior understanding.
-All projects are fully functional, containerized with Docker, and deployed online.
+This page showcases four AI-powered demos designed to explore how machine learning can capture, interpret, and predict human behavior — from interaction patterns to individual preferences.
+All projects are production-ready, containerized with Docker, and deployed online.

 🌐 [See full portfolio site](https://thomaslebras5.wixsite.com/thomaslebras)
 🎯 [Jump directly to the portfolio section](https://thomaslebras5.wixsite.com/thomaslebras/portfolio)